J&J shares nosedive on report it knew of asbestos in Baby Powder

 (Reuters) - Shares of Johnson & Johnson (JNJ.N) fell 10 percent on Friday and were on track to post their biggest percentage drop in more than 16 years, after Reuters reported that the pharma major knew for decades that cancer-causing asbestos lurked in its Baby Powder.

-The decline in shares erased about $40 billion from the company’s market capitalization, with investors worrying about the impact of the report as it faces thousands of talc-related lawsuits.
+The decline in shares erased about $40 billion from the company’s market capitalisation, with investors worrying about the impact of the report as it faces thousands of talc-related lawsuits.

 The stock was the biggest drag on the broader Dow Jones Industrial Average .DJI and S&P 500 .SPX indexes and was among the most traded on U.S. exchanges.
 About 28 million shares exchanged hands by 1830 GMT, more than three times its 25-day moving average.